Partitions of Baire space into compact sets: The consistency of

 It is easy to see that $\PP \forces ``\dot{T} = \dot{S}"$, so we in fact showed that $\dot{T}$ can be represented by a nice $\PP$-name for a finitely splitting tree.
-Hence, in the following we may only consider nice names for finitely splitting trees. \end{remark}

-Next, we consider how nice $\PP^\kappa/\U$-names for finitely splitting trees can be constructed from sequences of nice $\PP$-names for finitely splitting trees and vice versa.
+Hence, in the following we may only consider nice names for finitely splitting trees.
+Using this, we want to understand how nice $\PP^\kappa/\U$-names for finitely splitting trees can be constructed from nice $\PP$-names for finitely splitting trees and vice versa.